-Not all the images in this collection are public domain, but thousands of them are.
-Yes, literally, thousands.
-When you search you can click the box that says “Show Only Public Domain” and it will filter those.
-Once you find a photo you can scroll down to see what sizes it’s available in and pick the size of the file.
+When you search the New York Public Library you can click the box that says “Show Only Public Domain” and it will filter those.
+Once you find a photo you can scroll down to see what sizes it’s available in and pick the size of the file you want to download.

 - Screen Savers